ardianv777/Part-Of-Speech-Tagger-Menggunakan-HMM-Dengan-Algoritma-Baum-Welch/README.md

 ### Project Description

-This project is part of my undergraduate thesis, focusing on the implementation of Part-of-Speech (POS) Tagging for Javanese text data (Ngoko & Krama) using the Hidden Markov Model (HMM) with the Baum Welch Algorithm.
+This project is part of my undergraduate thesis, focusing on the implementation of Part of Speech (POS) Tagging for Javanese text data (Ngoko & Krama) using the Hidden Markov Model (HMM) with the Baum Welch Algorithm.
 The goal is to evaluate the accuracy of HMM in POS Tagging tasks.

 ### Main Features